 The CEMO Section executes the following roles and responsibilities:

-- Serve as the main POC for industry, international, SLTT inquiries for newly interested CS&C information sharing programs, including through direct coordination with the NCCIC and field personnel such as Cyber Security Advisors.
+- Serve as the main POC for industry, international, SLTT inquiries for newly interested CS&C information sharing programs, including through direct coordination with CISA Central and field personnel such as Cyber Security Advisors.

 - Lead information briefings to private sector, international, and SLTT customers, including “cross-selling” CS&C programs.